A1y0sh4/The-Great-Unciv-Rework/README.md

 # Main War-related changes

--Considering the fact that mainteining an army will be a serious investment, the early game will see a decline in snow-balling battles and the late one will witness to a lower number of wars founded merely on the strenght's number.
+- Considering the fact that mainteining an army will be a serious investment, the early game will see a decline in snow-balling battles and the late one will witness to a lower number of wars founded merely on the strenght's number.
 Now the battlefield won't just host bloody conflicts based on the scientifical/industrious levels of the two opponents, but also a major one about their economical situations.

--Army Upkeep raises by +5% each time you get into the next era (up to +35%)
+- Army Upkeep raises by +5% each time you get into the next era (up to +35%)

--Melee units automatically plunder little amounts of Gold when attacking
+- Melee units automatically plunder little amounts of Gold when attacking

--Great General points are offered by buildings (Barracks, Armories, Military Academies) and Wonders (Statue of Zeus, Alhambra, Himeji Castle, Kremlin, Brandenburg Gate, Pentagon)
+- Great General points are offered by buildings (Barracks, Armories, Military Academies) and Wonders (Statue of Zeus, Alhambra, Himeji Castle, Kremlin, Brandenburg Gate, Pentagon)

--Great Generals are gained 2x slower when at peace
+- Great Generals are gained 2x slower when at peace

--Barracks and Armories give XP on contruction for Land units, while the Harbor and Seaport for the Water ones (Military Academies gives XPs to both of them)
+- Barracks and Armories give XP on contruction for Land units, while the Harbor and Seaport for the Water ones (Military Academies gives XPs to both of them)

--Most Water and Air units have been (slightly) buffed in order to compensate their higher maintainance costs and to make them a viable alternative to the Land ones
+- Most Water and Air units have been (slightly) buffed in order to compensate their higher maintainance costs and to make them a viable alternative to the Land ones

- -Most upgrade-chains have been reworked, mainly in order to avoid to keep passing from a UnitType to Another (ex: Pikemans do not upgrade to Lancer, but to Musketman; Lancer are upgraded from Knights)
+ - Most upgrade-chains have been reworked, mainly in order to avoid to keep passing from a UnitType to Another (ex: Pikemans do not upgrade to Lancer, but to Musketman; Lancer are upgraded from Knights)

- -Scouts have been reworked: now they have both a pecultiar XP and upgradable tree
+ - Scouts have been reworked: now they have both a pecultiar XP and upgradable tree

- -Most late-game units have received a required resource (especially Siege units in order to avoid making Iron useless in later eras)
+ - Most late-game units have received a required resource (especially Siege units in order to avoid making Iron useless in later eras)

- -Ranged Mounted units now have 1 Range, higher Strengh, and count as Mounted units (instead of ranged ones, this means that they have a malus against anti-cavalry units)
+ - Ranged Mounted units now have 1 Range, higher Strengh, and count as Mounted units (instead of ranged ones, this means that they have a malus against anti-cavalry units)

- -The Horde is the new Barbarian replacement for the War Chariot
+ - The Horde is the new Barbarian replacement for the War Chariot

 # Where can I find you?

--If you have any suggestion to make, any bug to report, or you are just looking for a quick way to contact me, here's my mod's official Discord thread: https://discord.com/channels/586194543280390151/1071804673956266096
+- If you have any suggestion to make, any bug to report, or you are just looking for a quick way to contact me, here's my mod's official Discord thread: https://discord.com/channels/586194543280390151/1071804673956266096